OpenPodcar/OpenPodcar/README.md

 	- Go to "**PID**" tab:
 		- set "**Proportional Coefficient**" to "**6**" at the top and "**1**" at the bottom, so that to get a final "**3**"
 		- keep all other parameters to default values
-		- Final settings should like here:
+		- Final settings should like in the figure below:

 	<p align="center">
 	<img src="./docs/software/pololu_pid.png" alt="Pololu PID tab" width="350"/>